 Primary series analyses in children aged 6 months through 4 years will include doses 1, 2, and 3.
-Details for handling the timing between individual doses in this age group will be described in the SAP.
+Details for handling the timing between individual doses in this age group will be described in the statistical analysis plan (SAP).
 Primary series analyses in individuals aged 5 years and older will include dose 1 and 2 as well as dose 3 if received within 2 months of dose 2.

-To be included in the primary series analysis of Pfizer-BioNTech COVID-19 Vaccine receipt among the general population, the population of immunocompromised individuals (individuals with immunodeficiencies, immunosuppressant medication use, HIV and other immunosuppressing conditions, and/or receipt of organ or bone marrow transplant), and the population of individuals with a history of COVID-19, individuals must have had continuous medical and pharmacy insurance coverage for at least 12 months before each index date (as defined in Table 1 below and Table 2 in Section 8.2.2.2) or from birth until the index date (for children aged younger than 12 months on the index date).
+To be included in the primary series analysis of Pfizer-BioNTech original monovalent COVID-19 Vaccine receipt among the general population, the population of immunocompromised individuals (individuals with immunodeficiencies, immunosuppressant medication use, HIV and other immunosuppressing conditions, and/or receipt of organ or bone marrow transplant), and the population of individuals with a history of COVID-19, individuals older than 1 year of age must have had continuous medical and pharmacy insurance coverage for at least 12 months before each index date (as defined in Table 1 below and Table 2 in Section 8.2.2.2) or from the earliest date that they were eligible to receive the vaccine until the index date-whichever period is longer.
+Children aged younger than 12 months on the index date must be enrolled from birth until the index date.

-Depending on whether data on vaccine dose number are recorded in the data sources, additional enrollment may be required from the earliest authorization of the Pfizer-BioNTech COVID-19 Vaccine (ie, 11 December 2020) to enable dose number identification.
-The feasibility of determining dose number based on vaccine codes will be confirmed during the monitoring phase of the study, and all eligibility criteria will be fully documented in the statistical analysis plan (SAP).
+Depending on whether data on vaccine dose number are recorded in the data sources, additional enrollment may be required from the earliest authorization of the Pfizer-BioNTech original monovalent COVID-19 Vaccine (i.e., 11 December 2020) to enable dose number identification.
+The feasibility of determining dose number based on vaccine codes will be confirmed during the monitoring phase of the study, and all eligibility criteria will be fully documented in the SAP.